farazsth98/farazsth98.github.io/_posts/2019-07-28-peactf-all-challenges.markdown

 It takes a cookie named 'user', first makes sure it's not empty, the unserializes it, calls `$user->is_admin()` and gives us the flag only if it returns true.
 This tells me that the cookie is actually an object that is serialized and stored as the cookie (in its 'value' field).

 I used [writephponline](http://www.writephponline.com/) to write my own class for this object.
-I had to make an 'educated guess' on how the `is_admin()` function worked.
-After a little bit of trial and error, this worked.
+I had to make an 'educated guess' on how the `is_admin()` function worked as well as what the class field was called.
+My first guess of $admin turned out working.
 The hint of the challenge also helps a lot.
 ```php
 class User
 {